cespare/reflex/README.md

 * Reflex gives your command the name of the file that changed.
 * No DSL to learn -- just give it a shell command.
 * No plugins.
-* Not tied to any language, framework, or workflow.
+* Not tied to any language, framework, workflow, or editor.